LIT-Protocol/lit-js-sdk/README.md

 ### Dynamic Content - Verifying a JWT that was signed by the Lit network

+**Heads up** You can find a minimal example project that implements dynamic content authorization here: https://github.com/LIT-Protocol/lit-minimal-jwt-example

-This would typically be done on the server side (nodejs), but should work in the browser too.
+Verifying a JWT would typically be done on the server side (nodejs), but should work in the browser too.

 First, import the SDK: